Maldus512/FOOLCompiler/README.md

 - `-v`, `--version` : compiler version

-Once compiled a ".fool.asm" file will be produced.
-You can execute the result by running the assembly code interpreter `$ ./fool -f prog.fool.asm`
+Once compiled, a "prog.fool.asm" file will be produced.
+Such file can be executed by running the assembly code interpreter with `$ ./fool -f prog.fool.asm`.
 The interpreter has similar flags.

-The test/ folder contains some fool program examples. run `$ make test`
-To compile and execute all of them.
+The `test/` folder contains some examples of Fool programs.
+It is possible to compile and execute all of them by running `$ make test`.

 ### Cleaning the project
 `$ make clean`